vighneshiyer/vighneshiyer.com/content/research/ideas_and_directions/power_modeling.md

   - Exploring clustering / sampling for power
   - How to deal with RTL changes?
 The strategies are usually different for core uarch deltas vs cache hierarchy deltas (see gem5 O3 CPU model vs the trace-driven memory hierarchy model)

+## Ideas

+- Redo Mark Horowitz's power-per-X diagram
+  - https://gwern.net/doc/cs/hardware/2014-horowitz-2.pdf (Computing’s Energy Problem (and what we can do about it))
+  - Area/power efficiency vs performance vs variability and so forth are not properly characterized.
+The actual design space and energy/area/performance tradeoffs are quite broad.
+  - Accelergy (https://github.com/Accelergy-Project/accelergy) has some 'power' and 'area' numbers defined in csv files (https://github.com/Accelergy-Project/accelergy-table-based-plug-ins/blob/master/set_of_table_templates/data/intadder.csv) and people actually write papers that report these numbers!

 # Notes from Joonho: Power Modeling

 #Research/Notes/Power-Modeling